 Clinical Pre-placement Health Forms

-- NURS 9215 Clinical Practice Consolidation (Health Form) – New Student for Spring Term (May 2023)
+- NURS 9215 Clinical Practice Consolidation (Health Form) – New Student for Winter Term (January 2024)

 - NURS 9215 Clinical Practice Consolidation (Health Form) – Renewal

 Book an appointment with your doctor/walk-in clinic.
 Bring your health form to your appointment, and advise your doctor to sign and stamp your health form documents upon completion of all medical requirements.
 Read the detailed instructions on the Clinical Pre-placement Health Form document (downloadable files are located in the previous section) for your course.
 All costs and service fees are your responsibility.